Course Outline

 - cross-platform applications: theory

-- reverse engineering applications C# (Xamarin) using dotPeek and ILSpy
+- reverse engineering C# (Xamarin) applications using dotPeek and ILSpy

-- other cross-platform frameworks: Flutter (Dart), Ionic/Angular (JavaScript) and others
+- other cross-platform frameworks: Flutter (Dart), Ionic/Angular (JavaScript), and others

-- native libraries: C, C++ and machine code in Android applications
+- native libraries: C, C++, and machine code in Android applications

 - JNI: System.loadLibrary() and methods with the native keyword